thomasa88/DirectName/README.md

 Press Tab to navigate the inputs and press Enter when done.
 Press Esc to skip naming.

-The object whose name is being edited will be highlighted (Object does not get highlighted before an edit is made, due to Fusion 360™ API limitations.)
+The object which name is being edited will be highlighted (Object does not get highlighted before an edit is made, due to Fusion 360™ API limitations.)

+## Known Limitations

+* Highlighting of objects are delayed until the name is edited.

 ## Author